-USCF National Events, especially the larger ones, are major tournaments requiring a great deal of volunteer effort.
+USCF National Events, are major tournaments requiring a great deal of volunteer effort.
 Smaller groups are encouraged to contact their state organizations for support as they prepare their bidding materials.

 A letter from your state organization, while not essential, is a strong indication that your group has the necessary volunteer base to organize a successful event.